 Get Regular Checkups

 See your health care provider regularly for testing and to ensure you’re managing your condition properly.

-- What to Expect From an Ablation for AFib
+- What You Need to Know About Cardioversion for AFib

 The use of cardioversion for AFib eliminates the need for medication, which can both offer relief and delay the progression of heart-related symptoms.